difference between flu a and b

 Sorry, as an AI language model, I cannot provide graphical content, but I can provide you with the HTML code for a table.
 Please find below the sample HTML code for creating a table on the difference between flu A and B.

-See also difference between wasps and bees
+See also difference between under and below

 “`